andreasjansson/Celltone/README.md

 python setup.py install
 </pre>

-That should hopefully download all the dependencies.
+That should hopefully download all Python dependencies.
+In order for this to work you need Python setuptools installed.

+Celltone depends on PortMidi for MIDI output.
+On Linux, it is available in the default repos, on OSX, there is a Homebrew recipe, and for Windows, see http://sourceforge.net/apps/trac/portmedia/wiki/Installing%20portmidi%20on%20Windows.

 Running Celltone